Best Practices for Keeping Kubernetes Clusters Secure

 Page content

 Kubernetes offers rich configuration options, but defaults are usually the least secure.
-Most sysadmin did not knows how to secure a kubernetes cluster.
-So this is my Best Practice list to keeping Kubernetes Clusters Secure.
+Most sysadmins don’t know how to secure a Kubernetes cluster.
+So this is my Best Practice list for keeping Kubernetes Clusters Secure.

 Parts of the K8S Security Lab series